Are Telescopes Hard to Use: Discover How to Understand and Use Them

 It’s like anything else, though; at first, it is unfamiliar and confusing, but with practice and knowledge, you can learn how to use a telescope quite easily.
 Just be prepared for some initial frustration and a steep learning curve, depending on the kind of equipment you have.

-Here is another fact I found that illustrates how difficult it can be for a beginner in astronomy to use a telescope:
+Here is another fact I found that shows how difficult it can be to use a telescope:

 Nearly 50% of beginners give up using a telescope due to its complexity within the first year.6